 Students are encouraged to use the library.
 All materials taken from the library must be checked out through the librarian.
-Any damaged or lost library books are the responsibility of the student who checked them out.
+Any damaged or lost books are the responsibility of the student who checked them out.
+Payment must be made for lost books before report cards are issued.